Shira Hadasha

-Shira Hadasha (שירה חדשה) is a Jewish congregation in the German Colony neighbourhood of Jerusalem, which emphasizes a more expansive role for women in the synagogue.
-It founded in 2002 by a group of local residents, including Tova Hartman.
+Shira Hadasha (שירה חדשה) is a Modern Orthodox Jewish congregation and Synagogue, located at 12 Emek Refaim, in the German Colony neighbourhood of Jerusalem, Israel.
+The congregation emphasizes a more expansive role for women in the synagogue.
+It was founded in 2002 by a group of local residents, including Tova Hartman.
 Shira Hadasha's prayer service format has been adopted by a number of congregations in Israel, the United States, Canada, Europe, and Australia.

 Practices

 Shira Hadasha was the first Jewish congregation to implement the Halakhic opinions of Rabbis Mendel Shapiro and Daniel Sperber on the role of women in the synagogue.

 The congregation combines a traditional liturgy with certain prayer leadership opportunities for women, including leading Kabbalat Shabbat, reciting Pesukei DeZimra, removing and replacing the Torah in the Ark, and reading the Torah on Saturday mornings.
 A mechitza separating men and women runs down the middle of the room.
 Parts of the service requiring a minyan do not begin until both 10 men and 10 women are present.